-Thomas Guy House had been forecast to be built by 1995 at a cost of pounds 35m but was completed three years late, at a final cost of pounds 150m.
+Thomas Guy House was originally forecast to be built by 1995 at a cost of pounds 35m, but was completed three years late - at a final cost of pounds 150m.

-In 1986, the Government agreed to contribute pounds 19m towards a joint public- private sector plan to build state-of-the-art facilities for 40 clinical departments at the hospital.
+In 1986, the Government agreed to contribute pounds 19m towards a joint public- private sector plan to build state-of- the-art facilities for 40 clinical departments at Guy's.

-In a fiercely critical report, the MPs said: "We are appalled that a project of this magnitude could have spiralled out of control without effective management for nine years.
+"We are appalled that a project of this magnitude could have spiralled out of control without effective management for nine years," the report said.

 "It is a disgrace that the original estimate was so inadequate, and was approved by both the Department of Health and the Treasury quickly, even though both had strong reservations about it."

 The MPs said the failure to manage the project properly was still "indefensible".

 The design for the project was only finalised five years after the initial estimate had been approved, resulting in "significant extra costs".
 The NHS Executive conceded it only experienced a "sense of realism" in controlling the costs of the development in 1994, when costs had risen to pounds 147m.

 The Department of Health pointed out the committee's warm welcome of new, tighter restrictions on public-private projects in the NHS.Reuse content